SoftHu/tos_avg/En/Musashi.md

 Start -->1775176955846616[<b>Speaker 👉 Musashi:</b>
 \n-]
 Start -->1775179389253594[<b>Speaker 👉 Musashi:</b>
-\nYou and Nyotengu are getting quite chummy...
+\nYou and &lbrace;npc.4104&rbrace; are getting quite chummy...
 I'm glad she has a friend with all the Tanuki business going on.]
 Start -->1775179411370972[<b>Speaker 👉 Musashi:</b>
 \nThere's sweat on your brow &lbrace;c.playername&rbrace;.
 It's actually quite appealing.]
 Start -->1775179522039776[<b>Speaker 👉 Musashi:</b>
-\nShuten is rather cute don't you think?
+\n&lbrace;npc.4208&rbrace; is rather cute don't you think?
 She reminds me of the lovely barmaids from my home town.
 But then her kids start yelling and I must retreat.]
 Start -->1775179522039778[<b>Speaker 👉 Musashi:</b>
 \nYou don't have any warm milk do you?
-This time of year makes me crave.]
+I always crave it this time of year.]
 Start -->1775179604273124[<b>Speaker 👉 Musashi:</b>
 \nThis cold weather makes me crave a warm bath but then I see the water and... no thank you.]
 Start -->1775179604274150[<b>Speaker 👉 Musashi:</b>
-\nNine tails doesn't operate as much in the Winter.
+\nNine Lives doesn't operate as much in the Winter.
 He doesn't like the cold.]
 Start -->1775193953135699[<b>Speaker 👉 Musashi:</b>
 \nBuy something or scram.]
 Start -->1777899980072358[<b>Speaker 👉 Musashi:</b>
-\nI find beer to be... uncivilized.
-Shuten is a laugh after a few pints though.]
+\nI find beer to be... uncivilized. &lbrace;npc.4208&rbrace; is a laugh after a few pints though.]
+1777899980072358 -->1778189427362041{ }
 Start -->1777900020174250[<b>Speaker 👉 Musashi:</b>
 \nI don't understand the obsession with cheese.
 It's just stinky, moldy old milk... yummy.]
+1777900020174250 -->1778189441080570{ }
 Start -->1777900066531758[<b>Speaker 👉 Musashi:</b>
 \nI'm not very handy.
 Any DIY tools will inevitably gather dust.]
+1777900066531758 -->1778189463286011{ }

 ```